iotaledger/serialization.ixi/readme.md

 ### API

     // FACTORY

+    public DataFragment buildDataFragment(DataFragment.Builder builder);
     public ClassFragment buildClassFragment(ClassFragment.Builder builder);
-    public DataFragment buildDataFragment(DataFragment.Builder builder);

     /**
-     * Build a StructuredDataFragment.Prepared for data.
+    * Build a DataFragment.Prepared for data.
-     * The StructuredDataFragment.Prepared can be used later to insert the dataFragment in Bundle.
+    * The DataFragment.Prepared can be used later to insert the dataFragment in Bundle.
+    *
-     * @return a preparedDataFragment.
+    * @return a prepared DataFragment.
     */
     public DataFragment.Prepared prepare(DataFragment.Builder builder);

     /**
     * Build a ClassFragment.Prepared from builder.
     * The ClassFragment.Prepared can be used later to insert the classFragment in a Bundle.
+    *
     * @return a prepared ClassFragment.
     */
-    public ClassFragment.Prepared prepare(ClassFragment.Builder builder);
+    public ClassFragment.Prepared prepareClassFragment(ClassFragment.Builder builder);

+    public <F extends BundleFragment,T extends BundleFragment.Builder<F>> F publishBundleFragment(T fragmentBuilder);

+    public <F extends BundleFragment,T extends BundleFragment.Builder<F>> F prepareBundleFragment(T fragmentBuilder);

     //SEARCH

     /**
-     * @param classHash
+    * @param classHash searched classHash
     * @return all DataFragment for a given classHash */ public Set<DataFragment> findDataFragmentForClassHash(String classHash);

     /**
     * @param classHash                 the classHash of the searched fragments
     * @param referencedTransactionHash the transaction hash of the dataFragment to be referenced
     * @param index                     index of the reference
     * @return all DataFragment referencing *referencedTransactionHash* from reference at index *index* */ public Set<DataFragment> findDataFragmentReferencing(String classHash, String referencedTransactionHash, int index);
     /**
     * @return the ClassFragment with head transaction identified by transactionHash,
     * or null if the transaction is not the head of a valid ClassFragment.
     * @throws IllegalArgumentException when transactionHash is not a valid transaction hash (81 trytes) */ public ClassFragment loadClassFragment(String transactionHash);

     public ClassFragment loadClassFragmentForClassHash(String classHash);

     /**
     * @return the DataFragment with head transaction identified by transactionHash,
     * or null if the transaction is not the head of a DataFragment.
     * @throws IllegalArgumentException when transactionHash is not a valid transaction hash (81 trytes) */ public DataFragment loadDataFragment(String transactionHash);

-    //ACCESSORS
+    public DataFragment getFragmentAtIndex(DataFragment fragment, int index);

     public byte[] getData(DataFragment dataFragment);

     public byte[] getData(String dataFragmentTransactionHash);

+    /**
+    * @return the value in trytes of key at index
-    public byte[] getDataAtIndex(DataFragment dataFragment, int index);
+    * @throws IndexOutOfBoundsException when index is invalid */ public byte[] getDataAtIndex(DataFragment dataFragment, int index);

-    public DataFragment getDataFragment(DataFragment dataFragment, int index);

     //EEE

     /**
     * Request submission of effect when dataFragment with a particular classHash is received.
     *
-     * @param classHash : classHash to watch
     * @param environmentId : environment where effect will be sent */ public void registerDataListener(String classHash, String environmentId);

+    /**
+    * Request submission of effect when dataFragment with a particular classHash is received.
+    *
+    * @param matcher  : a filter for fragment of interest
+    * @param environmentId : environment where effect will be sent */ public void registerDataListener(DataFragment.Filter matcher, String environmentId);